Skip to main content

 The Trellis API uses a two-step authentication flow:

-2. Use the JWT token to authenticate all subsequent requests
+2. Use the JWT token to authenticate every subsequent request.

 Obtaining an API key